 The triggered sequence method evaluates to true if the given sequence has reached its end point at that particular point in time (in the current time-step), and false otherwise.
-The triggered status of a sequence is set during the Observe region and persists throughout the time-step (i.e., until simulation time advances).
+The triggered status of a sequence is set during the Observe region and persists through the remainder of the time-step (i.e., until simulation time advances).